romannurik/MaterialColorsApp/README.md

         $ npm install

-  3. To run the app (you can install gulp using `npm install --global gulp-cli`):
+  3. To run the app:

-        $ gulp
+        $ npm start

 Note that you'll probably want to disable the auto-updating mechanism by emptying out the `checkForUpdates` method in [main.js](https://github.com/romannurik/MaterialColorsApp/blob/master/app/main.js).